catseye/SixtyPical/doc/SixtyPical.md

 This is actually useful, at least at this point, as you can rely on the fact that literal integers in the code are always immediate values.
 (But this may change at some point.)

+### Buffers and Pointers ###

+Roughly speaking, a `buffer` is a table that can be longer than 256 bytes, and a `pointer` is an address within a buffer.

+A `pointer` is implemented as a zero-page memory location, and accessing the buffer pointed to is implemented with "indirect indexed" addressing, as in

+    LDA ($02), Y
+    STA ($02), Y

+There are extended modes of `copy` for using these types of memory location.
+See `copy` below, but here is some illustrative example code:

+    copy ^buf, ptr           // this is the only way to initialize a pointer add ptr, 4               // ok, but only if it does not exceed buffer's size ld y, 0                  // you must set this to something yourself copy [ptr] + y, byt      // read memory through pointer, into byte copy 100, [ptr] + y      // write memory through pointer (still trashes a)

+where `ptr` is a user-defined storage location of `pointer` type, and the `+ y` part is mandatory.

 Routines
 --------